 - In a large mixing bowl, whisk eggs yolks, 1/3 cup granulated sugar and a pinch of salt.
 Add cream and vanilla and whisk until blended.

-- Strain into a large measuring bowl with pour spout or a pitcher.
-Pour mixture in to six custard cups, cover with foil, and place on trivet in pressure cooking pot.
+- Strain into a large measuring bowl with a pour spout or a pitcher.
+Pour mixture into six 6-ounce custard cups, cover with foil, and place on a trivet in the pressure cooking pot.
 Stack the cups in a second layer.
 (I used a second trivet between the layers.)

 - Lock the lid in place.
-Select High Pressure and set the timer for 6 minutes.
-When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes and then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
+Select High Pressure and a 6 minute cook time.
+When the cook time ends, turn off the pressure cooker and use a natural pressure release for 10 minutes and then finish with a quick pressure release.
+When the valve drops, carefully remove the lid.

 - Carefully remove the cups to a wire rack to cool uncovered.
 When cool, refrigerate covered with plastic wrap for at least 2 hours or up to 2 days.